 - or who wish to be e-developers in a variety of contexts

-This program prepares educators for 21st century teaching and learning in blended and fully online environments.
-The program covers integrating best practices in curriculum and instruction, culturally responsive teaching, learning/educational technology, online pedagogy, and curriculum development for blended and online delivery using emerging technologies.
+This program prepares educators for 21st-century teaching and learning in blended and fully online environments.
+The program covers integrating best practices in curriculum and instruction, culturally responsive teaching, online learning/educational technology, online pedagogy, and curriculum development for blended and online delivery using emerging technologies.

-Benefits of earning a Master of Arts in Education: Education and Design in Learning Technology
+Benefits of earning a Master of Arts in Education: Educational Learning Technologies

 - Become skilled in developing blended and online curriculum and learning environments.

 - Develop effective strategies for classroom technology integration.

 - Become a leader in blended and online teaching and learning in your school district.

 - Study for this degree using online courses from the convenience of your home or school.

 - Apply for Technology related endorsement from the New Mexico Public Education Department

 - Earn a Master’s degree, which fulfills one of the requirements for advancement in New Mexico’s three-tiered licensure system to Level III, with a base salary of $50,000.